Indicating the first name of the author(s)

 The word “References” is not bolded on the list of references.

-The inclusion of “Retrieved from” prior to a URL on the list of references.
+The inclusion of “Retrieved from” before the URL in the list of references.

 Directly indicate the URL or the DOI without “Retrieved from”